wuellner/PushNotifications/README.md

 var media = new Media(steroids.app.absolutePath + '/' + sound);
 media.play();
 ```

+You will need to include the sound file in your Steroids application project. `steroids.app.absolutePath` points to the internal directory which has the contents of the `dist` folder of your Steroids application.

 #### Handling notifications that are received while app is in the Background
 ```js